Petar Grašo: 1995-2005: Mjesec iznad oblaka, songwriting, three studio albums

-Born in Split to professional basketball player Zoran Grašo, the youngster rose to prominence as a songwriter when established singer Oliver Dragojević performed one of the first songs young Grašo had ever written, "Boginja", on the Dora contest in 1995.
-Since then, he has collaborated greatly with Dragojević, and has also worked with Doris Dragović, Danijela Martinović, Tonči Huljić, Goran Bregović, and Lepa Brena.
+He rose to prominence as a songwriter when established singer Oliver Dragojević performed one of the first songs young Grašo had ever written, "Boginja", on the Dora contest in 1995, finishing second.
+Since then, he also wrote the song "Vrime Božje" which was included on the album Vrime (1995).
+He continued collaborating greatly with Dragojević, and has also worked with Doris Dragović, Danijela Martinović, Tonči Huljić, Goran Bregović, and Lepa Brena.
+For Dragović, he wrote the song "Da si tu" from her album Bakle Ivanjske (1995).